 The following information is provided in compliance with the Illinois FOIA law 5 ILCS 140/4.

 TRS is the retirement system for educators employed in public schools outside the city of Chicago in positions requiring licensure under the Illinois School Code.
-TRS administers retirement annuities, disability and survivor benefits as provided in Illinois Pension Code 40 ILCS 5/16 for over 400,000 members, annuitants, and beneficiaries.
+TRS administers retirement annuities, disability and survivor benefits as provided in Illinois Pension Code 40 ILCS 5/16 for over 417,000 members, annuitants, and beneficiaries.
 TRS is a governmental tax-qualified plan under Internal Revenue Code Sections 414(d) and 401(a) and had assets of $49 billion as of Dec.
 31, 2018.

 The total TRS operating budget for fiscal year 2019 is $34,874,301, which represents less than 0.07 percent of the $52.0 billion market value of the total TRS fund on June 30, 2018.

 TRS has two office locations.
 The main offices are at 2815 West Washington, Springfield, Illinois.
 A regional office is at 4200 Commerce Court, Ste.
 101, Lisle, Illinois.
 The mailing address for both locations is P.O.
 Box 19253, Springfield, IL 62794-9253.

 At June 30, 2018, TRS had 188 full- and part-time staff.
 Following is a block diagram showing functional subdivisions of TRS administration.